 Each student's curriculum, research, and thesis topics receive individual consideration by the Applied Physics Committee and must be approved.
 Most APP students defend for the M.S degree and continue on to become candidates for the Ph.D.
 Please note that all courses are not offered every year or semester.

 UNIV 594 "Responsible Conduct of Research"

-Any Applied Physics students planning on Biophysics, Biochemistry, or Bioengineering research should register for UNIV 594 during their first semester.
+Applied Physics students planning on Biophysics, Biochemistry, or Bioengineering research should register for UNIV 594 during their first semester or when possible.
 All other Applied Physics students are not required to sign up but are encouraged to take this course, as well.
 Note that this course does not count toward the core or elective courses.